semirzeki/SemirZekiCV/themes/hugo-academic/exampleSite/content/post/getting-started/index.md

 +++
-title = "Academic: the website designer for Hugo" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"
+title = "Co-head of the Gsstroenterology Data Sciences Institute" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"

 date = 2016-04-20T00:00:00